 Who is Catholic After Hours (™)?

-Catholic After Hours (™) has been independently run since 2011, but has now been merged into RCAV’s Youth and Young Adults Office.
-‘After Hours’ events supports the underserved young Catholic professional who enjoys meeting new people and who is open to exploring ideas and culture, over dinner and a conversation.
+Catholic After Hours (™) has been independently run since 2011, but has now been merged into RCAV’s Ministries and Outreach Office.
+‘After Hours’ events support the underserved young Catholic professional who enjoys meeting new people and who is open to exploring ideas and culture, over dinner and a conversation.